devopsgroup-io/catapult/README.md

-# Catapult Release Management #
+# Catapult #

-**Welcome to devopsgroup.io Catapult Release Management**, a complete DevOps Release Management solution featuring automated website deployment and continuous integration, while following Gitflow and SCRUM workflows.
+**Welcome to Catapult**, a complete DevOps Release Management solution featuring automated website deployment and continuous integration, while following Gitflow and SCRUM workflows.
 Built for Developers, but simple enough to use by non-Developers.
 Catapult's core technologies and features include:

 * Configuration Management via CloudFlare, DigitalOcean, Git, GPG, Shell, and Vagrant
 * Continuous Integration via Bamboo and AWS